SchwatteDuevel/card-flip/README.md

 # card-flip
-Flip card that changes side, e.g. for learning or quiz.
+Flip card that changes side, e.g. for learning or quizzes.
 Feel free to modifiy, use or contribute